 Author’s note: This is the first in a three-part series on the topic of home birth.

 I don’t know if it’s true, but there are stories out there on the interwebs that, in preparation for her twins’ birth, Beyonce turned part of her house into a maternity ward, complete with neonatal equipment like incubators.
 This was reportedly because she wanted to give birth at home for “privacy and safety” reasons.
-According to the Daily Mail, a British publication, Beyonce’s in-home birthing suite cost approximately 1 million pounds, which translates to about $1.3 million.
+According to the Daily Mail, a British publication, Beyonce’s in-home birthing suite cost approximately 1 million pounds, which translates to about 1.3 million U.S. dollars.

 A healthcare provider.
 I’m listing this first because I believe it is the most important, and the healthcare provider will guide all of the below items.
-This person is typically a midwife, although I suppose there may still be some obstetricians out there who attend homebirths.
+This person is typically a midwife, although I suppose there may still be some obstetricians out there who attend home births.
 In my case, I saw one midwife, not a team.
-Hospital-based midwifery services usually take a team approach (meaning you get whoever is on call when you arrive at the hospital in labor), but I loved knowing that my midwife would attend my homebirth.
-She does have a small team of assistants, and this is common among homebirth midwives.
+Hospital-based midwifery services usually take a team approach (meaning you get whomever is on call when you arrive at the hospital in labor), but I loved knowing that my midwife would attend my home birth.
+She does have a small team of assistants, and this is common among home birth midwives.

 There are various credentials for midwives.
 According to the Midwives Alliance of North America, certified-nurse midwives (CNMs) receive nursing and midwifery training, usually in hospitals and clinics, and they can practice in any setting.
 Direct-entry midwives, such as certified professional midwives (CPMs) and certified midwives (CMs), complete midwifery education only.
 They generally practice in out-of-hospital settings, such as homes and birth centers.
 There are also midwives who choose not to become certified or licensed; they are called traditional, community-based or lay midwives.